 Convair YB-60 S/N 49-2676 with a young admirer, at the Edwards AFB Test Flight Center

 Convair YB-60 and B-36 shown side by side at Edwards AFB in California

-Convair YB-60 on tarmac showing its huge swept-wing area
+Convair YB-60 on apron showing its huge swept-wing area

 Convair YB-60 at Convair plant with B-36 aircraft in the background